drupol/latex-letter/README.md

 Find an example of letter in [the latest release][latest release] section.

+## Quick start

+You have two options:

+1. Use `nix run github:drupol/latex-letter -- /path/to/file.md`
+2. Create a project from a template: `nix flake new --template github:drupol/latex-letter#default ./my-new-document`

 ## Usage

 Create a new letter by creating a new project: